-- Cook the bacon ends and pieces according to the post instructions.
-If you use a 16 ounce package, save half for something else (or just eat it).
+- Cook the bacon ends and pieces in heavy bottom pan over medium high heat, reducing the heat as the bacon cooks to avoid burning.
 Remove from the pan and set aside.
 Discard all but about 1/4 cup of the bacon grease.

 - Cut cooled potatoes into small pieces with the skin on and add to a large serving bowl.
 Pour vinegar mixture over the potatoes, then toss to coat.
 Top with crumbled bacon as well as parsley and chives.
-Serve warm.
+Serve warm (preferred) or cold.